 Call (515) 279-9700 today to discuss your case.

 Penalties for Cocaine Crimes in Iowa

 Iowa’s current laws include wide disparities in the penalties for crack cocaine compared to powder cocaine.
-The current penalties for cocaine crimes including a mandatory minimum sentence for a Class C felony of cocaine possession and the limitations to release on parole, work release, and earned time.
+The current penalties for cocaine crimes include a mandatory minimum sentence for a Class C felony of cocaine possession and the limitations to release on parole, work release, and earned time.

-- For more than 500 grams of powder cocaine or 50 grams of crack cocaine, the crime is charged as a super Class B felony is punishable by confinement of no more than 50 years and a fine of no more than $1.0 million.
+- For more than 500 grams of powder cocaine or 50 grams of crack cocaine, the crime is charged as a super Class B felony and is punishable by confinement of no more than 50 years and a fine of no more than $1.0 million.

 - For 100 grams or less of power cocaine or 10 grams or less of crack cocaine, the crime is charged as a regular Class B felony is punishable by confinement of no more than 25 years and a fine of no less than $5,000 but no more than $100,000.

-- For 100 grams to 500 grams of powder cocaine or 10 grams to 50 grams of crack, the crime is charged as a Class C felony is punishable by a fine of not less than $1,000 but no more than $50,000.
+- For 100 grams to 500 grams of powder cocaine or 10 grams to 50 grams of crack, the crime is charged as a Class C felony and is punishable by a fine of not less than $1,000 but no more than $50,000.

 Under Iowa law, a person who is currently serving a Class C felony sentence under Iowa Code section 124.401(1)(c) (small quantity drug manufacturing, delivery, or possession with intent to manufacture or deliver) is required to serve a minimum sentence as provided in Iowa Code section 124.413.

 Challenges to Cocaine Trafficking Crimes in Iowa